 The 25-item TDEQ-5 was firstly translated to Chinese by two bilingual researchers.
 The Chinese translated TDEQ-5 was then back translated by another two bilingual investigators.
 Two bilingual investigators with expertise in TD research verified the translation (Brislin, 1980).
 Thereafter, a pilot study with 20 participants was conducted to examine the content validity of the verified scale.
 The wording of three items was slightly modified after the pilot phase.
 Finally, the modified scale was employed in this validation research (Appendix 1).

-Ethical clearance was obtained from first author’s institution.
-Invitation letters were sent to five sport schools and institutes to get their permission to conduct this research.
-After getting the permission, parental or guardian informed consent was also obtained before the data collection.
-The questionnaires (i.e., the Chinese translated TDEQ-5, the Chinese version of the BNSSS, and demographic items including participants’ age, gender, sport, and training) were then distributed to participants in quite classrooms or meeting rooms by researchers and/or sport psychologists.
+Ethical clearance was obtained from the first author’s institution.
+Invitation letters were sent to five sport schools/institutes located at Fujian Province, Guangdong Province, Hubei Province, Shandong Province, and Tianjin Municipality.
+After getting the permission to conduct this research from the sports schools/institutes, parental or guardian informed consent was also obtained before the data collection.
+The questionnaires (i.e., the Chinese translated TDEQ-5, the Chinese version of the BNSSS, and demographic items including participants’ age, gender, sport, and training) were then distributed to participants in quiet classrooms or meeting rooms by researchers and/or sport psychologists.
 The researchers and/or sport psychologists encouraged participants to respond to the questionnaire honestly.
 It took participants approximately 15 minutes to complete the survey.
 A subsample of the participants (n = 44) from a sport school also completed the TDEQ-5 at a one-week interval to examine the test-retest reliability of the scale.

 Data analysis

 A small proportion of missing values (0.9%) were imputed using Expectation-Maximization algorithm (Hair, Black, Babin, & Anderson, 2010; Little, 1988).
 Subscale scores were reported as means and standard deviation.
 Confirmatory factor analyses were conducted to test the factorial validity of the TDEQ-5 using Mplus 7.0 with the robust maximum likelihood estimation procedure (MLM; Muthén, & Muthén, 1998-2012).
-The whole data set will split into two by random selection of approximately 50% of all cases for confirmatory factor analysis.
+The whole data set was divided into two by random selection of approximately 50% of all cases for confirmatory factor analysis.
 Namely, sample 1 (n = 270) was used as a calibration sample and sample 2 (n = 268) was used as a validation sample.
 A sample size with 200 or above is generally deemed enough for confirmatory factor analysis (Hair et al., 2010).

 To assess the factorial validity, comparative fit index (CFI), Tucker-Lewis index (TLI), root mean square error of approximation (RMSEA) with 90% confidence interval (CI), and standardised root mean square residual (SRMR) were used.
-Regarding the cut-off values of CFA and TLI, an index value of over .90 indicates adequate fit and an index value of over .95 represents good fit (Hu & Bentler, 1999).
+Regarding the cut-off values of CFI and TLI, an index value of over .90 indicates adequate fit and an index value of over .95 represents good fit (Hu & Bentler, 1999).
 For RMSEA and SRMR, a cut-off value smaller than .08 and .06 represents adequate and good fit, respectively (Hu & Bentler, 1999).
-To assess internal model fit, composite reliability was used on the top Cronbach’s alpha (α).
-The values of .70 or above for composite reliability and α indicate adequate reliability (Hair et al., 2010).
+To assess internal model fit, composite reliability (CR) was used on the top Cronbach’s alpha (α).
+The values of .70 or above for CR and α indicate adequate reliability (Hair et al., 2010).
 A 95% CI of latent factor correlation that does not include 1.00 supports discriminant validity between the two estimated factors (Anderson & Gerbing, 1988).

 To examine concurrent validity, zero-order and latent factor correlations between the five subscales of the TDEQ-5 and three basic psychological needs were computed with the whole sample.
 Intraclass correlation coefficients of the five subscale scores were computed to examine the test-retest reliability of the TDEQ-5.
 A coefficient value of above .60 indicates good test-retest reliability (Cicchetti & Sparrow, 1981).